 - In a 2000 study of 2,000, 44 percent of nursing home residents said that they’d been abused, and 95 percent said that they’d been neglected or that they’d seen another resident be neglected.

 - In a 2010 study of nursing home staff, more than 50 percent admitted to mistreating elderly residents within the year before the study.
 Most of these mistreatment incidents involved neglect.

 As you can see, nursing home abuse is serious and widespread, so you should always be aware of signs that your loved one has been a victim.

 When you entrust loved ones to nursing home care, you expect that they’ll receive excellent care and satisfying social interactions when you can’t be together, and often this is exactly what happens.
 Sometimes, however, nursing home residents are abused or neglected, and it’s important to protect your loved ones by remaining alert to this possibility and understanding the warning signs:

-If Your Loved One Has Suffered Nursing Home Abuse, Contact a Maryland Injury Attorney Today
+If Your Loved One Has Suffered Nursing Home Abuse, Call Today

 If you suspect that your loved one has suffered nursing home abuse, you no doubt feel both betrayed and overwhelmed.
 At the Law Offices of Randolph Rice Jr., we recognize how difficult this experience is, and we’re here to help you fight for the justice your loved one has been denied.
 Our experienced Baltimore nursing home abuse attorneys have the skill, knowledge, and compassion to help guide your loved one’s claim toward its most favorable resolution.
 Please don’t hesitate to contact or call us at (410) 694-7291 for a consultation today.